anandstudio154/Python_Visuals/README.md

 - Real-time particle motion
 - Mouse interaction (attraction + repulsion)
 - Smooth trailing effects
+- Experience chaos by running for longer duration
+- Press "r" to reset it
 - Built using Python and Pygame

 ## How it Works